stokie-ant/lcdsmartie/README.md

 - Detect if screen saver is active - Can be used with actions to turn off the display or show another screen or theme
 - Detect if a full screen app is running - Again as above can be used with actions to set another screen
 - Detect if a full screen 3D game is running - maybe use actions to set a screen or theme showing temperatures
+- Buttons to rearrange screens - Copy to/move to/swap with another screen
+- Remote screen function - Network receive screen data from another smartie
+- Folding@home stats fixed - Added some new stats too
 - Many more under the hood fixes

 ### Roadmap
-As I'm only one man that does this in my spare time I probably will not get to work on it as much as I'd like but, I will try to bring fixes and updates as often as i can
+As I'm only one man that does this in my spare time I probably will not get to work on it as much as I'd like but, I will try to bring fixes and updates as often as i can.
+Seti@home is currently in hibernation.
+I don't know if it will ever return but I'll look at converting its code to support boinc in general.
+The URL fetch code is limited to just HTTP GET.
+I will be looking to add support for POST requests too.

 ### Get LCDSmartie
 download here - [latest](https://github.com/stokie-ant/lcdsmartie/releases/tag/v5.5.0.0-alpha)